odino/odino.github.com/source/_posts/2012-11-19-orientdb-odm-beta-5-repositories-compatibility-with-1-dot-2-0-and-more-stability.markdown

 I'd realy like to suggest you one thing before leaving you: **use this library**.

-Even though the ODM is not finished yet, HTTP binding and Query Builder are already at a stable version: the first one is **already faster** than the [binary-protocol implementation](https://github.com/AntonTerekhov/OrientDB-PHP), while the second one is a very convenient library to help you **saving a lot of time** when writing OrientDB's
+Even though the ODM is not finished yet, **HTTP binding and Query Builder are already at a stable stage**: the first one is **already faster** than the [binary-protocol implementation](https://github.com/AntonTerekhov/OrientDB-PHP), while the second one is a very convenient library to help you **saving a lot of time** when writing OrientDB's